EavesGroup/Manual/_posts/SOP/2023-05-30-new-students.md

 This example will consider the following question:

-Consider one point particle with constant total energy, E, somewhere in a cubic container of side length $$l$$, experiencing elastic collisions with the container walls.
+Consider one point particle with constant total energy $$E$$ somewhere in a cubic container of side length $$l$$, experiencing elastic collisions with the container walls.
 If a circular hole of radius $$R < l/2$$ is suddenly removed from the center of one of the cube faces, what is the probability that the particle is still inside the cube at time $$t$$?
 In other words, what is the survival probability, $$S(t)$$ for our particle?

 To solve this problem: